 This project will develop a dynamic web-based interface to explore research findings including

-We are partnering with Queensland Government Wetlands Team, Kowanyama Aboriginal Land and Natural Resources Management Office, the Mitchell River Traditional Custodians Advisory Group, and Northern Gulf Resource Management Group.
+We partnered with Queensland Government Wetlands Team, Kowanyama Aboriginal Land and Natural Resources Management Office, the Mitchell River Traditional Custodians Advisory Group, and Northern Gulf Resource Management Group.

 Ben Stewart-Koster, Griffith University